keldonia/bTime/readme.md

 ## Coming Features

-1. Add instructions on how to handle the case where appointment crosses the week barrier & add utility to detect such cases
+1. Add instructions on how to handle the case where appointment crosses the week barrier, using util functions
 1. Clean up JSDocs
 1. Throw Exceptions for cleaning stack tracing & surround with catches
 1. Clean up and reorganize some functions